Skip to main content

 Instagram (non-negotiable).
 Still the number one platform for food discovery in 2026.
 Reels are where the reach lives now, not the feed, but the feed still acts as a visual menu that anyone considering a reservation will scroll through before they book.
 Your Instagram grid is doing real work whether you pay attention to it or not.
 Sweetgreen is a masterclass at this: clean food photography mixed with behind-the-scenes content that makes you feel like you are already there.
 They make it look easy.
 It is not easy.
 It is deliberate.

 TikTok (second most important).
 This is the discovery engine where a single viral video can fill your restaurant for three weeks straight.
-I have seen this happen personally to a small ramen place in Bucharest after one employee video went mini-viral.
-Going from 20 covers on a weeknight to 80 in a week is the kind of thing that only happens on TikTok right now.
+One employee video going mini-viral can take a small place from a quiet weeknight to a fully booked one, the kind of swing that only happens on TikTok right now.
 Raising Cane's built a cult following by letting employees drive the content, which feels accidentally genius but is actually just the right strategy for the platform.

 Google Business Profile (the one everyone forgets).
 This is not technically social media but I am putting it here because it is the single highest-ROI thing most restaurants neglect.
 Updated photos, fresh reviews, correct hours, and a responded-to review section are what people look at right before they walk in the door.
 I would not book a restaurant that has a stale Google profile.
 Neither would most people.

 Facebook (still matters for local).
 Facebook is not dead for restaurants.
 It is still the dominant platform for local event promotion, older demographics, and Facebook Groups where local foodies share recommendations.
-A restaurant in my neighborhood gets 30% of its weekend reservations from Facebook alone.
+For plenty of local restaurants it still drives a real share of weekend reservations.
 The engagement looks boring compared to Instagram but the conversion is higher.

 Skip for now: X (Twitter), LinkedIn, Pinterest, Threads, YouTube long-form.
 These can matter for food media brands, chef influencers, or people writing cookbooks.
 For a restaurant trying to fill tables, they are a distraction.
 You have a limited number of hours.
 Spend them on Instagram and TikTok.